arshdeep821/TUTOR_BOOKS_APP/README.md

 ### User Stories
 - As a user, I want to be able to book a single or multiple tutoring sessions at different times.
 In a sense, adding multiple tutoring sessions to my schedule
-- As a user, I want to be informed that a session or sessions have been booked successfully
+- As a user, I want to be informed that a session or sessions have been booked successfully after making a single appointment
-- As a user, I want to be informed when a session is taken and be told to rebook for a different time that is not already booked
+- As a user, I want to be informed when a session is taken, after attempting to book a session (that is already booked by another student) and be told to rebook for a different time
-- As a user, I want the option to continue booking more tutoring sessions or to stop after making a single booking a session
+- As a user, I want the option to continue booking more tutoring sessions or to stop after making a single booking a session (to be able to exit out of booking whenever I feel I have booked enough sessions)

-- As a user, I want to be able to cancel a booked appointment
-- As a user, I want to be able to select the course I want tutoring for
-- As a user, I want to be able to view a list of subjects available
-- As a user, I want to be able to change a booked time
--

-A *bulleted* list:
-- item 1
-- item 2
-- item 3

-An example of text with **bold** and *italic* fonts.
+### Referenced Code:

+For my project, It is similar to the HairSolon starter in the github repositories, I did reference some code in the starter for my model package as it had a similar system of making bookings at certain times.
+At times I would code my own methods and check if it was working correctly via tests and comparing it to similar methods in that file.
+Other times, when I was stuck, I would go into that starter, trying to find a starting point of where I can start to fix my issue.
+Overall, references were made to this starter and the link for the repository is posted here

+gh repo clone github.students.cs.ubc.ca/CPSC210/DataAbstractionLectureStarters